EstatePass

 Why the Other Options Are Wrong

-Option A: Gas tungsten arc welding (GTAW)
+Option A: Submerged arc welding (SAW)

 GTAW (TIG welding) produces very high-quality welds but is too slow and sensitive for most field structural work.
 It requires external shielding gas that can be blown away by wind, and the process is better suited for precision work in controlled environments rather than heavy structural connections.